Honey Brown Is The Sunniest Winter Hair Colour

-The honey-brown highlight is the hair equivalent of a subtly sun-kissed (spray) tan in the dead of winter: an instant mood booster.
-If you're a natural brunette, the golden-bronze lift says I just spent ten days in St. Barths — even if the only traveling you've done is the long trek to your office wrapped in a puffer coat.
+The honey-brown highlight is the hair equivalent of a subtly sun-kissed spray tan in the dead of winter: an instant mood booster.
+If you're a natural brunette, the golden-bronze lift says I just spent ten days in St. Barths — even if the only travelling you've done is the long trek to your office wrapped in a puffer jacket.

 According to L.A.-based colourist Tabitha Dueñas, the ideal tone is a warm medium brown, not the lifted blonde you typically see with highlights.
 "Honey brown is not a bright, cool-toned blonde highlight," she says.
 "It's much warmer and looks best infused subtly via babylight foils or blended balayage focused through the ends, leaving the root tone natural to give sparkly dimension between the honey lift and dark-brown base shade."